rajtilakjee/devmaps/.github/ISSUE_TEMPLATE/bug-report---.md

 ### Environment

-Paste the information here as shown by `npm run check`
+If bug is related to the website then paste the information here as shown by `npm run check`